Home Health Care Agencies

 Median Monthly Cost

-California's costs are 15.8% higher than the national average for home health aides.
+California's home health aide costs are 15.4% higher than the national average of $6,500/month.

 Care TypeMonthly Costvs.
 National